 - Life-threatening respiratory failure

-The risk of overdose deaths underscores the dangerous nature of fentanyl abuse and the importance of seeking help for addiction.
+The risk of overdose deaths shows how dangerous fentanyl abuse is and why getting help for addiction is so important.

 Managing Chronic Pain Without Addiction

-Risk management for chronic pain treatment with addictive substances includes close monitoring of medication use, prescription drug monitoring programs, and using the lowest effective dose.
-Each patient requires a tailored treatment plan that considers the specific type of pain, patient history, and risk factors for substance use disorders.
+Managing risk when treating chronic pain with addictive drugs includes close watching of medication use and using the lowest effective dose.
+Every patient needs a personal treatment plan.
+It should look at the type of pain, their history, and any risks for substance use disorders.

 Fentanyl Overdose: Recognition and Response

-Recognizing and responding to a fentanyl overdose is a vital skill.
-An overdose can manifest as:
+Knowing how to spot and respond to a fentanyl overdose is a vital skill.
+An overdose can appear as:

 - Stupor